pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

 ```

+---

 ## User state

-Requires Presence add-on enabled in Admin Portal.
-To receive presence events, see Presence Events.

-Clients can set dynamic custom state (for example: score, game state, location) for users on channels while subscribed.
-State isn’t persisted; it’s lost when the client disconnects.
-See Presence State.
+Set/get dynamic custom presence state for a user on one or more channels (for the duration of subscription).

+- State is **not persisted**; lost on disconnect.
+See [Presence State](/docs/general/presence/presence-state).

 ### Method(s)